ULB-Darmstadt/shacl-form/README.md

 data-values-url | When `data-values` is not set, the data graph triples are loaded from this URL data-values-subject | The subject (id) of the generated data.
 If this is not set, a blank node with a new UUID is created.
 If `data-values` or `data-values-url` is set, this id is also used to find the root node in the data graph to fill the form data-values-namespace | RDF namespace to use when generating new RDF subjects.
-Default is empty, so that subjects will be blank nodes. data-language | Language to use if shapes contain langStrings, e.g. in `sh:name` or `rdfs:label`.
+Default is empty, so that subjects will be blank nodes. data-values-graph | If set, serializing the form will create a named graph with the given IRI. data-language | Language to use if shapes contain langStrings, e.g. in `sh:name` or `rdfs:label`.
 Default is [`navigator.language`](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/language) with fallback to [`navigator.languages`](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/languages) data-loading | Text to display while the web component is initializing.
 Default: `"Loading..."` data&#x2011;ignore&#x2011;owl&#x2011;imports | By default, `owl:imports` URLs are fetched and the resulting RDF triples are added to the shapes graph.
 Setting this attribute to any value disables this feature